NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State vs. Princeton Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game that pits the NC State Wolfpack (20-11) versus the Princeton Tigers (23-5) at Jon M. Huntsman Center has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 64-62 in favor of NC State.
+Friday's game features the NC State Wolfpack (20-11) and the Princeton Tigers (23-5) matching up at Jon M. Huntsman Center in what should be a tight matchup, with a projected 64-62 victory for NC State according to our computer prediction.
 Tipoff is at 10:00 PM ET on March 17.

-In their most recent outing on Friday, the Wolfpack suffered a 66-60 loss to Notre Dame.
+The Wolfpack enter this game on the heels of a 66-60 loss to Notre Dame on Friday.

 NC State vs. Princeton Game Info